rticommunity/rticonnextdds-robot-helpers/README.md

   - [connext_add_executable](#connext_add_executable)
 - [Other useful resources](#other-useful-resources)

-## How to use `connext_node_helpers` in a ROS 2 package
+## How to use this repository in your ROS 2 package

-Package `connext_node_helpers` provides CMake and C++ helpers to facilitate the implementation of ROS 2 packages based on the Connext DDS framework.

-Add this package to your `package.xml`'s dependencies and then load it in your `CMakeLists.txt`:
+Add the packages you wish to yous to your package's `package.xml`, and then load them in your `CMakeLists.txt`.
+For example, to use `rclcpp_dds`:

 - `package.xml`: